 You can also talk with your doctor about waiting past 37 weeks, as the baby may spontaneously turn to a head-down position.

-The most common risk with an external cephalic version is a temporary change in your baby’s heart rate, which occurs in about 5 percent of cases.
+The most common risk with an external cephalic version is a temporary change in your baby’s heart rate, which occurs in about of cases.
 Serious complications are extremely rare but can include the need for emergency C-section, vaginal bleeding, loss of amniotic fluid, and umbilical cord prolapse.

 The procedure will normally be performed by an obstetrician.
 During an external cephalic version, your doctor will place their hand on your belly to physically push the baby into the optimal position.
 The procedure usually takes around 5 minutes and your baby’s heart rate will be monitored before, during, and after the procedure.
 If your doctor suspects your baby isn’t responding well to the procedure, it will be stopped.